MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-office-hours.md

 search.appverid:
 - MET150
 recommendations: false
-description: Learn about monthly OneDrive customer office hours for commercial and education customers as well as partners.
+description: Learn about monthly OneDrive customer office hours for commercial and education customers and partners.
 ---

 # Microsoft OneDrive customer office hours

-The OneDrive product and engineering team now offers monthly customer office hours for commercial and education customers as well as partners.
+The OneDrive product and engineering team now offers monthly customer office hours for commercial and education customers and partners.
 You can join this one-hour Teams meeting to ask us questions, share your feedback, and learn more about the features we're building for the future.
 You can sign up here: [Sign up for OneDrive Customer Office Hours](https://forms.office.com/r/dmYkcLhpFD).

 ## OneDrive Customer Office Hours

-**When:** 3rd Wednesday of each month, 8:00 a.m. - 9:00 a.m.
+**When:** Third Wednesday of each month, 8:00 a.m. - 9:00 a.m.
 PST

 **Where:** Teams meeting